artix41/blog/blog/_posts/2023-12-25-transversal-gates.md

 \end{aligned}
 $$

 For instance, if we start in a state $$a\vert 000\rangle + b\vert 111\rangle$$ in the codespace of the repetition code, we want our logical operation to give us another state $$a'\vert 000\rangle + b'\vert 111\rangle$$ within the same codespace.
-Note that if we take our code to be a tensor product of several stabilizer codes (e.g. a tensor product of two surface codes), this definition includes multi-qubit logical gates as well (e.g. a $$\texttt{CNOT}$$ between two surface codes).
+Note that if we take our codespace to be a tensor product of several codespaces, this definition includes multi-qubit logical gates as well (e.g. a $$\texttt{CNOT}$$ between two surface codes).
 Also note that logical gates in general can also include measurements, but for the purpose of this post, we will restrain ourselves to logical *unitary* gates.

 An important observation is that the set of logical unitary gates forms a group: both the product of two logical gates and the inverse of one preserve the codespace.
 For the inverse, we can see this by writing the unitary as a block diagonal matrix (with two blocks, one acting on the codespace and one acting on the rest of the Hilbert space) and remember that the inverse of a block diagonal matrix consists of the inverse of each block.